litex-hub/zephyr-on-litex-vexriscv/README.md

 Zephyr-on-litex-vexriscv
 ========================

 Zephyr on LiteX VexRiscv is a LiteX SoC builder for the `litex_vexriscv` platform in Zephyr.
-Currently it supports [Digilent Arty A7-35T Development Board](https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists).
+Currently it supports [Digilent Arty A7-35T Development Board](https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists) and [SDI MIPI Video Converter](https://github.com/antmicro/sdi-mipi-video-converter).

 Prerequisites
 ------------

-First, you have to install the F4PGA toolchain.
+First, if you want to run Zephyr on Digilent Arty, you have to install the F4PGA toolchain.
 It can be done by following instructions in [this tutorial](https://f4pga-examples.readthedocs.io/en/latest/getting.html).
+For SDI MIPI Video Converter - install oxide (yosys+nextpnr) toolchain by following [these instructions](https://github.com/gatecat/prjoxide#getting-started---complete-flow).

 Then, clone and enter the Zephyr-on-litex-vexriscv repository: